nametal/scripter/README.md

 # scripter
-contains any scripts to streamlining your repetitive works
+Scripts to streamlining your repetitive works

+How to setup:

+	bash setup.sh